 This program is designed for students who did not major in Asian Studies as undergraduates or who want more work in language and area studies before entering the professional, business, or Ph.D. fields.
 One to two years of study is required, depending on language proficiency.
 Although formal requirements are identical, the concentrations offered in East, South, and Southeast Asian Studies vary slightly in interpretation; click on the links to view the specific requirements for each area concentration.
 The M.A.
 Field in Asian Studies is described at greater length below.

 All applicants are required to submit GRE scores, and most students who are admitted score above 319 in the combined Verbal and Quantitative sections; the Verbal score should be 153 or above.
-GRE scores are valid for three years only.
-For the Fall 2017 admission cycle, any exams taken before 2014 will not be accepted.
+GRE scores are valid for five years only.
+For the Fall 2018 admission cycle, any exams taken before 2013 will not be accepted.
 (Low GRE scores for non-native speakers of English may be overlooked, but taking the test is required for all applicants.)
 The Field of Asian Studies does not require any advanced subject tests.

 Beginning with the 2016-2017 admissions cycle, Cornell now accepts the IELTS.
-The Graduate School requires an overall band score of 7.0 or higher and does not set minimum sub-scores.
+The Graduate School requires an overall band score of 7.0 or higher and does not set minimum sub-scores, however the speaking portion of the exam should be at least 7.0.
 We are not able to accept IELTS electronically yet.
-Until Cornell is able to receive electronic IELTS scores, please mail or send as an email attachment a LEGIBLE copy of your IELTS scores, including first name, last name, date of birth and test scores to: Cornell University Graduate School, 143 Caldwell Hall, Ithaca, NY 14853, or: email@example.com.
+Until Cornell is able to receive electronic IELTS scores, please mail or send as an email attachment a LEGIBLE copy of your IELTS scores, including first name, last name, date of birth and test scores to: Cornell University Graduate School, 143 Caldwell Hall, Ithaca, NY 14853, or: firstname.lastname@example.org.
 Within the application itself, applicants should check that they are submitting valid TOEFL scores.
 In the "Registration number" space, write "IELTS" and under "which test did you take" select "other".
 Applicants should fill out the other spaces to the best of their ability.

 The Educational Testing Service (ETS) will send results of the TOEFL and the GRE directly to the Graduate School if the applicant indicates Cornell's institutional code on the exam.
 Cornell's institutional code for all versions of the TOEFL and GRE is 2098.
 There is no need for a department code.
 Scores must be submitted directly to the Graduate School by ETS to be considered official.